Kim Crowley – Triskel Arts Centre Skip to main content

 Kim Crowley is a curator based in Cork City.
 Her practice is concerned with expanded artist publishing as curatorial practice.
 Kim’s research explores publishing as public-meaning-making, looking at the possibilities of dissemination both within and beyond the traditional bound object.
 She is interested in exploring collaborative and generative ways of working while interrogating the function and experience of the exhibition space.

-The residency will culminate in an exhibition of materials gathered and recorded.
+The residency will culminate in an exhibition of materials gathered.

 Triskel Sample Project Space is a new partnership between Triskel and Sample-Studios that will provide a visual arts project space for artists, especially emerging and mid-career artists, to test ideas and to develop new work that can be seen by the public.
 This offers tangible career development and audience engagement opportunities to artists on their ‘home turf’ where they have a safe space to develop new ideas, within which risk-taking is possible.